Dr Benjamin Aziz

 I am a senior lecturer at the School of Computing, University of Portsmouth.
 I gained a PhD in Computer Science from Dublin City University in 2003 and since, I have held several post-doctoral research posts in University College Cork, Imperial College London and Rutherford Appleton Laboratory in Oxford.

-My research in the field of computer and information security spans more than 15 years.
-In particular, my research interests are focused on areas related to formal analysis of security properties, engineering secure large-scale distributed systems, security requirements at the engineering level, trust management and digital forensic analysis and formalisation.
-Over the years, I have published over 70 articles, papers, reports and book chapters in these areas.
+My research in the field of computer and information security spans more than 20 years.
+My research interests are focused on areas related to formal analysis of security properties, engineering secure Cloud and IoT systems, security requirements at the engineering level, trust management and digital forensic analysis and formalisation.
+I have published over 100 articles, papers, reports and book chapters in these areas.

 I am a member of several international working groups including the Cloud Computing Security Alliance, ERCIM Formal Methods for Industrial and Critical Systems, ERCIM Security and Trust Management and IFIP WG 11.3 on Data and Application Security and Privacy.
-I coordinate the Computer Security and Digital Forensics Research Group in the School of Computing.
-Finally, I am also an Associate Editor-in-Chief of the International Journal of Security (IJS) and an Associate Editor of Wiley’s Security and Communications Networks (SCN).
+I am also an Associate Editor of Wiley’s Security and Communications Networks (SCN) journal.